 Intellectual and Spiritual Training

-Scholars and practitioners
+Scholars and Practitioners

 The musical tradition of Saint Meinrad Archabbey stretches back over 1,000 years through its Swiss motherhouse, the Abbey of Einsiedeln, whose monks produced one of the earliest surviving sources of musical notation in Europe.
 Most recently, our rich musical legacy has continued through the pioneering work of Fr.
 Columba Kelly, OSB, who adapted Gregorian chant to the English liturgy following the Second Vatican Council.